-- 1. The Board imposes a civil penalty of \$49, one times the amount by which the contribution exceeded \$100, on the 65th Senate District DFL Committee for accepting and depositing a contribution from an unregistered association without the disclosure required by Minnesota Statues, section 10A.27, subdivision 13. - 2.
-Annie Crawford, treasurer, is directed to refund \$49 to Golden's Deli Inc. In recognition of the provisions of Chapter 211B the Board suggests that the entire amount of the contribution be returned to Golden's Deli Inc. - Annie Crawford is directed to forward to the Board payment of the civil penalty by check or money order payable to the State of Minnesota, and forward a copy of the check and letter used to return the prohibited contribution within thirty days of receipt of this order. - 4.
-If Annie Crawford does not comply with the provisions of this order, the Board's Executive Director may request that the Attorney General bring an action for the remedies available under Minnesota Statutes, section 10A.34. - 5.
+- 1. The Board imposes a civil penalty of \$40, one times the amount by which the contribution exceeded \$100, on the 3rd Congressional District DFL Committee for accepting and depositing a contribution from an unregistered association without the disclosure required by Minnesota Statues, section 10A.27, subdivision 13. - 2.
+In addition, the 3rd Congressional District DFL is also directed to forward to the Board \$40 in lieu of returning the contribution to the Terri Bonoff for Congress Committee, which no longer exists. - 3.
+Kathryn Pearce, treasurer, is directed to forward to the Board payment of the amounts specified in items 1 and 2 above by check or money order payable to the State of Minnesota within thirty days of receipt of this order. - 4.
+If Kathryn Pearce does not comply with the provisions of this order, the Board's Executive Director may request that the Attorney General bring an action for the remedies available under Minnesota Statutes, section 10A.34. - 5.
 The Board investigation of this matter is hereby made a part of the public records of the Board pursuant to Minnesota Statutes, section 10A.02, subdivision 11, and upon payment by the civil penalty imposed herein, this matter is concluded.

-Dated: March 3, 2009
+Dated: July 7, 2009